 ceremony of handing over the diplomas accorded greatest ovation to Nobuyuki Tsujii of Japan and Ingolf Wunder of Austria.
 Some observers claim they should pass to the final.

 The Warsaw experience must have been quite a blow to Nobuyuki at 16 years of age, especially for so many other Japanese to advance when he didn't.
 But instead of giving up, Nobuyuki gathered his resolve and forged on.
-As an American, I am thankful that his big break came in my country, for otherwise I might never have the pleasure of discovering this special artist and enjoying his works.
+As an American, I am thankful that his big break came in my country later in 2009, for otherwise I might never have the pleasure of discovering this special artist and enjoying his works.

 Chopin: Piano Works - 2005 Chopin Piano Competition.